vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 ## Alternatives

 - Use an alternate protocol between Datadog Agents and Vector (Like Prometheus, Statds or Vector own protocol)
 - For sketches, we could flatten sketches and compute usual derived metrics (min/max/average/count/some percentile) and send those as gauge/count, but it would prevent (or at least impact) existing distribution/sketches user

 ## Outstanding Questions

 - Datadog Agent configuration, diverting metrics to a custom endpoints will likely divert other kind of traffic, this need to be clearly identified / discussed
-- Is there any other metrics type that could required some degree of adaptation, there is the non monotonic counter that exists in the agent but not in Vector that may require the introduction of a so-called `NonMonotonicCounter` in Vector, but
+- Is there any other metrics type that could required some degree of adaptation, there is the non monotonic counter that exists in the agent but not in Vector that may require the introduction of a so-called `NonMonotonicCounter` in Vector.

 ## Plan Of Attack

+- [ ] Implement the proxy logic in the `datadog_agent` source
-- [ ] Support the publicly documented route to the `datadog_agent` source for metrics type compatible with Vector, implement complete support in the `datadog_metrics` sinks for the undocumented fields, incoming tags would be stored as key only with an empty string for their value inside Vector.
-Validate the `Agent->Vector->Datadog` for gauge, count & rate.
+- [ ] Support `/api/v1/series` route still in the `datadog_agent` source, implement complete support in the
+  `datadog_metrics` sinks for the undocumented fields, incoming tags would be stored as key only with an empty string for their value inside Vector.
+Validate the `Agent->Vector->Datadog` scenario for gauge, count & rate.
-- [ ] Extend Vector to support sketches following the DDSketch paper, this would be an extension
+- [ ] Extend Vector to support sketches following the DDSketch paper, implement sketches forwarding in the `datadog_metrics` sinks.
-- [ ] Support payloads (**must be clearly identified**) that are sent with metrics by the Agent
+- [ ] Support `/api/beta/sketches` route, again in the `datadog_agent`, and validate the `Agent->Vector->Datadog`
+  scenario for sketches/distributions.

 ## Future Improvements

-- Wider use of sketches for distribution aggregation
+- Wider use of sketches for distribution aggregation.
+- Expose some sketches function in VRL (at least merging sketches).
-- Continue on receiving other kind of Datadog payloads
+- Continue on processing other kind of Datadog payloads.